Tom Brady turned down chance to speak at 2016 RNC, doesn't want to get into political realm

 Brady said teammates were never upset by his friendship with Trump.

-The 2020 Republican National Convention is set for Cleveland in late August.
+The 2020 Republican National Convention is set for Charlotte in late August.
 Brady likely will be preparing for his first season with the Buccaneers during that time.